-And oh...the crackerjack former CIA sleuth Robert D. Chapman seems to believe that Barbaroja died in an auto accident, just as the Castro regime reported:
+And oh…the crackerjack former CIA sleuth Robert D. Chapman is still at it.
+Still swallowing Castroite lies.
+He ACTUALLY believes that Barbaroja “died in an auto accident,” just as the Castro regime reported!

 “Piniero was killed in a car crash in 1998.
 The foreign community in Havana knew that he often drove while drunk, and his death was attributed to a heavy foot on the accelerator.”